 Instructions: All off-site supervisors are to complete this information on their practicum student(s) and submit to Lori Nelson, Clinic Director, by the end of the second week of clinic.
 Please email a pdf of the signed form to Lori at lnelson5@unm.edu; or have the student return the signed copy to the department.

-Student Name:

-Supervisor Name:

-Begin Date at Site:

-End Date at Site:
+Student Name: Supervisor Name: Begin Date at Site: End Date at Site:

 Days and Times On-site:

+Supervisor Signature

-Anticipated number of hours off-site per week to conreports, documentation): nplete indirect activities (such as
+Anticipated number of hours off-site per week to complete indirect activities (such as reports, documentation):

+Student signature

 Anticipated disorders treated at this site:

-Student will receive clock hours in treatment only, di iagnostics only, or both:
+Student will receive clock hours in treatment only, diagnostics only, or both:

-Date

-Supervisor Signature Stu dent signature
+Date\\\\\\\